knjk04/coffee-roulette/README.md

 1. In the `backend` directory, run `pip install -r requirements.txt` to install the required Python packages

 Running the frontend:
-1. Run `npm install` in the `frontend` directory to install dependencies
+1. Run `npm i` in the `frontend` directory to install dependencies
+2. Install the Angular CLI globally: `npm install -g @angular/cli@latest`
-2. Run `ng s` to run the frontend
+2. Run `ng s` in the `frontend/` directory to run the frontend

 ## What is coffee roulette?